mikeshenson/Phosh-Squeekboard-Keyboard/README.md

 # Phosh-Squeekboard-Keyboard
 Custom Phosh Squeekboard Keyboard Layout that looks like a US english 104 Keyboard layout.
-This needs to be use added locally because it has quick keys for text.
+This needs to be use added locally because it has quick preset keys for text.

 How to use
 --------